Hwawei Ko

 Hwawei Ko (柯華葳; 8 November 1952 – 18/19 November 2020) was a Taiwanese pedagogue and professor who specialised in the promotion of reading education in Taiwan.
 She was the first director of the Learning and Teaching Institute of the Faculty of Letters at the National Central University and was professor of both the Department of Psychology of the National Chengchi University and at the National Chung Cheng University's Department of Psychology.
-Hwawei was a visiting scholar of the Harvard Institute for Educational Management and the Learning Research and Development Center at the University of Pittsburgh.
+Ko was a visiting scholar of the Harvard Institute for Educational Management and the Learning Research and Development Center at the University of Pittsburgh.

 Biography

-Hwawei was born on 8 November 1952, and she was brought up a Christian.
+Ko was born on 8 November 1952, and she was brought up a Christian.
 She had one younger brother.
-Hwawei was a graduate of the National Chengchi University's Department of Education with a Bachelor of Education degree, the University of Wisconsin with a Master of Educational Psychology degree and the University of Washington with a Doctor of Educational Psychology degree.
+Ko was a graduate of the National Chengchi University's Department of Education with a Bachelor of Education degree, the University of Wisconsin with a Master of Educational Psychology degree and the University of Washington with a Doctor of Educational Psychology degree.
 In 2001, she was appointed the first director of the Learning and Teaching Institute of the Faculty of Letters at the National Central University.
-Hwawei would also be the director of the Teacher Training Center, then director of the General Teaching Center and the director of the Publishing Center.
+Ko would also be the director of the Teacher Training Center, then director of the General Teaching Center and the director of the Publishing Center.

 She was also director of the National School Teachers' Seminar in the Taiwan Province, was professor of the Department of Psychology of the National Chengchi University, and served as a professor of the National Chung Cheng University's Department of Psychology.
-Hwawei was seconded to become the dean of the National Institute of Education on 1 April 2013.
+Ko was seconded to become the dean of the National Institute of Education on 1 April 2013.
 She was a visiting scholar at the Harvard Institute for Educational Management and a visiting scholar of the Learning Research and Development Center at the University of Pittsburgh.
-Hwawei retired from the National Central University on 1 February 2018 and she became an honorary professor at the Institute of Learning and Teaching.
+Ko retired from the National Central University on 1 February 2018 and she became an honorary professor at the Institute of Learning and Teaching.
 She was the convener of the Humanities Division at the Ministry of Science and Technology's Education Department.

 She specialised in applying latent semantic analysis to computerised abstract writing learning assessment development, learning Chinese as a second language via digital platforms and the reading comprehension process of dyslexic children.
-Hwawei promoted brain and mind research by bringing in precision instruments including eye trackers for research purposes at Chiayi's rural elementary schools to observe the eye movement of students who were reading to know about the problems disadvantaged students had while reading.
+Ko promoted brain and mind research by bringing in precision instruments including eye trackers for research purposes at Chiayi's rural elementary schools to observe the eye movement of students who were reading to know about the problems disadvantaged students had while reading.
 When she was dean of national education, she worked with the Ministry of Education to promote reading during the morning in both primary and secondary educational institutions and promoted reading habits.
-At the time of Hwawei's death, she had two unfinished books.
+At the time of Ko's death, she had two unfinished books.

 Personal life

 She had the nickname Ke Ma when she was employed at the National Chung Cheng University.
-Hwawei died between 18 and 19 November 2020.
+Ko died between 18 and 19 November 2020.